Starting Year 1956

 -------

 John Stoker worked in Local Government for most of his career and has now retired.
-His wife Pauline still works for Gateshead Council so John has got, not just a part time job, but an M&S part time job.
+His wife Pauline still works for Gateshead Council so John had (he's finally, finally retired), not just a part time job, but an M&S part time job.
 With their son Luke they live at High Heworth.
 Still an SAFC fan.
 John played in the short lived football team, described by Jim Farquhar in Starting Year 1952

 Per Friends Reunited, Derrick Noble went into catering and held various management positions including postings to Cyprus/ Tanzania/ Seychelles.
 Self employed since 1982, owning various catering outlets.
 Closed last one in 2003, now doing consultancy work.
 Married to Irene, also from Gateshead.
 2 sons, Christopher and Nicholas, 25 and 22 respectively.
 Now living in Llandudno (North Wales) and have done since 1978.